BEST South America Cruise Deals (2024 + 2025): Cheap & Discount Cruises to South America - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to South America.
 Choose from the best cruise deals and specials for South America cruises.
 Save up to 58% on last minute South America cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular South America cruises often sail to Barbados, Miami, Manaus, Buzios and Santarem during their cruise itinerary.
+Popular South America cruises often sail to St. Lucia, Fort Lauderdale (Port Everglades), Ilha Grande, Ilhabela and Punta del Este during their cruise itinerary.
 South America cruises could leave from Barbados, Copacabana Beach, Fort Lauderdale, Miami and Santos (Sao Paulo).
 Most commonly, South America cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.